microsoft/purview-data-governance-masterclass/Lab-04 - Business Domains and Terms.md

 ## Task 3: Create Business Domain Terms (Glossary Terms)

+> Microsoft Purview Solution: Data Catalog

 **⏰ Duration:** 10 minutes

 **🎯 Outcome:** At the end of this task, you will have defined one or more Business Domain Terms (glossary terms / vocabulary) for your newly created business domains.

-### Understanging Business Domain Terms
+### Understanding Business Domain Terms

 Business domain terms, or glossary terms, are crucial for managing, governing, and making data discoverable.
 These terms are more than just a vocabulary for business users; they are related to data assets, categorized. and provide context - greatly simplifying technical jargon associated with your data or industry.
 Terms play a key role in data governance, helping data stewards to apply policies and scale data governance as the data estate expands.

-Data Governance Scalability is achieved by transforming previously static glossary terms (in prior versions of Azure Purivew) into active terms containing policies going forward.
+Data Governance Scalability is achieved by transforming previously static glossary terms (in prior versions of Azure Purview) into active terms containing policies going forward.
 This change allows automatic application of associated policies every time the term is applied to a data product, hence ensuring security and discoverability while offloading the burden from data stewards.

 **Key Facts**